TheKevinWang/thekevinwang.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "About"
-excerpt: "Minimal Mistakes is a flexible two-column Jekyll theme."
+excerpt: "About me."
-toc: false
+author_profile: true
 ---

-I am a cybersecurity researcher with a passion in offensive security and red teaming.
+I am a cybersecurity engineer with a passion in offensive security and red teaming.
 In my free time, I also enjoy hiking and diy projects.